 In December of that year, Prentis proclaimed in another speech, which was heavily publicized in the Wall Street Journal and broadcast live on both ABC and CBS radio:

 “We must give more attention to intellectual leadership and a strengthening of the spiritual concept that underlies our American way of life.”

 From such humble seeds, a veritable industry of “attempting to sell the American Way of Life through Ministers” has grown up in this country like a choking weed.
-In their frequent appearances on Tucker Carlson’s program on Fox News, Lucien Greaves and his TST have simply become one of the most recent and publicly visible targets of that weed’s desperate attempts at strangling its competition lately sprung up in the fertile soil of American religious (and political!) diversity.
+In their frequent appearances on Tucker Carlson’s program on Fox News, public Satanists have simply become one of the most recent and visible targets of that weed’s desperate attempts at strangling its competition lately sprung up in the fertile soil of American religious (and political!) diversity.